What Are Medicare Advantage Enrollment and Penetration in ?

 What Are Noteworthy Trends in Medicare Advantage Penetration or Enrollment by County?

-Medicare Advantage penetration rates have climbed over 50% in Wyoming since 2008.
+Medicare Advantage penetration rates have climbed in Wyoming since 2008.
 However, the number of enrollees remains low compared to the number of eligible residents.

 Few Wyoming residents are choosing all-in-one Medicare Advantage plans for their health coverage.
 The most extensive growth occurred in the southwestern corner of the state, centered around Uinta county.
 But Wyoming remains among the US states with the lowest penetration rates for Medicare Advantage plans.